RenekaDuke/renekaduke.github.io/README.md

 # Reneka Duke — IT Security Internship Portfolio
 [Contact Me](contact.md)

 Welcome!
-This portfolio showcases a collection of cybersecurity and IT security projects I completed during my internship.
+This portfolio showcases a collection of cybersecurity and IT security projects I've completed.
 Each project highlights hands-on experience with industry tools, real-world challenges, and practical solutions.

 **What you’ll find here:**
 - Vulnerability scanning and reporting